 Vanuatu waterfront properties

-Seaside villas and retreats with a swimming pool.
-Private beaches.
-Waterfront land.
-Commercial property.
+Current listings will show seaside villas and retreats with a swimming pool, private beaches, waterfront land, and commercial property.
 The choice is yours!
 There are heaps of waterfront properties on offer at a fraction of the usual cost in countries like Australia and New Zealand.

-In general, you can find a vast selection of waterfront properties in prime locations, with sizes and budgets to suit all needs.
-From a beach or waterfront house right by the water or the ocean’s surf, the right property is within reach.
+In general, you can find a vast selection of waterfront properties in prime locations, with sizes, budgets, and facilities to suit all needs.
+From properties located right on unspoiled beaches to waterfront houses just a splash away from the ocean’s surf, the right property is within reach.

 The Real Estate Market: An Overview

-Local banks even provide mortgages to approved applicants, offering from 70% to 80% on land and land and house packages, depending on the buyer’s credit references.
-There are also plenty of local property management firms operating in Vanuatu, offering buyers the unique chance to manage their property for the holiday market.
+Local banks in Vanuatu even provide mortgages to approved applicants, offering from 70 percent to 80 percent on land packages and land and house packages, depending on the buyer’s credit references.
+There are also plenty of local property management firms operating in Vanuatu, offering buyers the unique chance to manage their property for the busy holiday market.

 What are property prices like?

 In Vanuatu, you’ll find an array of property price points to suit every budget.
-From a 3-4 bedroom family villa for a few hundred thousand dollars to luxurious, contemporary villas for a couple of million dollars, nothing is off-limits on this island.
-You can even find oceanfront house plots between one to two acres for $100-200,000 and modern apartments in Port Vila Harbour going for $400,000.
+For example, modern apartments range in price from $5,000 to $8,000 per square meter.
+When it comes to villas, you’ll find a variety of options.
+From a three- to four-bedroom family villa for a few hundred thousand dollars to luxurious, contemporary villas for a few million dollars, nothing is off-limits on this island.
+You can even find oceanfront house plots between one to two acres for $100,000-$200,000 and modern apartments in Port Vila Harbour going for around $400,000.

 Buying property abroad may seem like a complicated process, but when it comes to buying Vanuatu real estate, it’s actually quite straightforward.